 Underwatered Vs. Overwatered Fiddle Leaf Fig: What’s The Difference?

-The difference between underwatered and overwatered Fiddle Leaf Fig is may seem difficult to determine because they may have identical symptoms.
-Here’s what to look out for:
+The difference between underwatered and overwatered Fiddle Leaf Fig is not easy to determine because they have very similar symptoms.
+Here’s what to look for:

 - droopy leaves